Modeling of flopping-mode spin qubits: beyond the two-site model: Results

-Figs.~\ref{fig:6}(e)-(h) show how the Rabi frequency and spectral purity evolve with double-well separation, providing an assessment of single-qubit control directly in terms of the device geometry.
+Fig.~\ref{fig:FM_EDSR_2} shows how the Rabi frequency and spectral purity evolve with double-well separation across a range of barrier height and detuning values, providing an assessment of single-qubit control directly in terms of the device geometry.
 In general, $f_\mathrm{R}$ increases with increasing $d_\mathrm{LR}$.
-Because the larger double-well separation amplifies the spatial extent of the low-energy states across the magnetic field gradient, the EDSR drive efficiency is improved.
+This is because the larger double-well separation amplifies the spatial extent of the low-energy states across the magnetic field gradient, thus improving the EDSR drive efficiency.
 However, the spectral purity is also generally reduced, as increased spin-charge hybridization also enhances leakage outside of the computational basis.
-Note that, even though the barrier heights are adjusted appropriately to plot $f_\mathrm{R}$ and $\mathcal{P}$ as a function of $t_\mathrm{c}$ for every double-well separation in Figs.~\ref{fig:6}(e) and (f), the curves remain different.
+Note that, even though the barrier heights are adjusted appropriately to plot $f_\mathrm{R}$ and $\mathcal{P}$ as a function of $t_\mathrm{c}$ for every double-well separation in Fig.~\ref{fig:FM_EDSR_2}, the curves remain different.
 Consequently, the different device geometries cannot be described by the same effective double-dot model (Appendix~\ref{app:low_energy_models}).

 When considering the combined results of Rabi frequency and spectral purity of the corresponding oscillations, we end up with a natural tradeoff between the optimal conditions for \emph{fast} and \emph{clean} (single-frequency) Rabi oscillations for the EDSR-driven FM qubit.
 This tradeoff applies across different double-well separations, with the optimization with respect to Rabi frequency and spectral purity generally pushing the FM qubit in opposite directions in the $(\varepsilon_\mathrm{d}, \varepsilon_\mathrm{b})$ parameter space.